TheRealJackiBoi/hobby-jpa/Readme.md

 - Lombok

-    check [R-3] A description of your business idea check [R-3] An Domain Model of your business idea [R-3] An EE-diagram of your database
+    - check [R-3] A description of your business idea
+    - check [R-3] An Domain Model of your business idea
+    - check [R-3] An EE-diagram of your database
-    [R-3] A group description of your group work and how you have collaborated (GIT, Trello, Discord, who did what, etc.) check [R-3] All technical requirements listed above under Project Requirements
+    - [R-3] A group description of your group work and how you have collaborated (GIT, Trello, Discord, who did what, etc.)
+    - check [R-3] All technical requirements listed above under Project Requirements